godotengine/godot-docs/classes/class_httprequest.rst

 | *Getter*  | get_timeout()      |
 +-----------+--------------------+

-If set to a value greater than ``0.0``, the HTTP request will time out after ``timeout`` seconds have passed and the request is not *completed* yet.
-For small HTTP requests such as REST API usage, set :ref:`timeout<class_HTTPRequest_property_timeout>` to a value greater than ``0.0`` to prevent the application from getting stuck if the request fails to get a response in a timely manner.
+If set to a value greater than ``0.0`` before the request starts, the HTTP request will time out after ``timeout`` seconds have passed and the request is not *completed* yet.
+For small HTTP requests such as REST API usage, set :ref:`timeout<class_HTTPRequest_property_timeout>` to a value between ``10.0`` and ``30.0`` to prevent the application from getting stuck if the request fails to get a response in a timely manner.
 For file downloads, leave this to ``0.0`` to prevent the download from failing if it takes too much time.

 ----